Galileo2010/openshift-workshop/README.md

 ```
 > Upload template to projects.

-Now you can deploy service from the OpenShift stored template,
+Once template gets uploaded, you can deploy service by the OpenShift stored template,
 ```console
 oc process api-services-template \
     -p PROJECT_NAME=workshop \